A

 The Goose Fish: Howard Nemerov

-Grinder, Who Serenely Grindest ("Lines on Hearing the Organ"): Charles Stuart Calverley
+Grinder, who serenely grindest ("Lines on Hearing the Organ"): Charles Stuart Calverley

 Gr-r-r — there go, my heart's abhorrence ("Soliloquy of the Spanish Cloister"): Robert Browning

-A guardian of long-distance conduits in the desert
+A guardian of long-distance conduits in the desert (Study of Loneliness): Czeslaw Milosz

 Gulp down your wine, old friends of mine ("Haunted"): Robert Graves